ricardotx/GraphQLDotNet/README.md

   name: String
 }

-type AccountType {
+type Account {
   # Description property from the account object.
   description: String

   # Id property from the account object.
   id: ID!
-  owner: OwnerType
+  owner: Owner

   # OwnerId property from the account object.
   ownerId: ID